jaypei/chatgpt-cli/README.md

 # Install
 pip install git+https://github.com/jaypei/chatgpt-cli

+# Ask directly without keeping any context.
+chatgpt-cli ask <question>

-# Start a chat session
+# Start a chat session, so that we can have a conversation with context.
 chatgpt-cli chat

-# or make an alias
-alias chat="chatgpt-cli chat"
-chat

-# have fun
+# Have fun!
 ```